 Definition(Hallmarks of Cancer)

-A set of functional capabilities that cells acquire during tumor development, enabling them to grow, survive, invade, and spread.
-First described by Hanahan and Weinberg (2000), updated in 2011 and 2022.
+Functional capabilities acquired by cells during tumor development that enable them to grow, survive, invade, and spread.
+First described by Hanahan and Weinberg in Cell (2000), updated in 2011 and 2022.
+The current framework has 14 hallmarks total — six original, two added in 2011 with two enabling characteristics, and four more in 2022.

 The 14 hallmarks